11 Things You Should Never Do When Approaching A Literary Agent

 Don’t discuss fake radio stations.
 There’s no way fake radio stations will sell your novel to the agent, especially when it has nothing to do with anything.
 It’s foolish to talk about radio stations that don’t exist and it damages your reputation.

 Never beg and get on your knees.
 Don’t resort to mercy tactics, humiliating prayers, or begging because there’s a good chance the agent will call security or the police.

 Don’t ask if she drinks Samuel Adams.
 It’s inappropriate and again you’re making a mistake.
 It can only lead you into a pitfall when talking about irrelevant politics.
 And don’t make it worse by saying you can brand better than J.K.
 Rowling with William Lyon Mackenzie beer that’s better tasting than Upper Canada lager.

-End with a hand shake and don’t offer a bear hug.
-For God sakes, if you barely know the agent, just end with a hand shake and don’t think she’s interested in a friendly hug.
+End with a handshake and don’t offer a bear hug.
+For God's sake, if you barely know the agent, just end with a handshake and don’t think she’s interested in a friendly hug.